PCG06/pokeyaeeh/README.md

 ## What does YAEEH mean?

-YAEEH literally means Yet Another Emerald Enhancement Hack.
+YAEEH means Yet Another Emerald Enhancement Hack.

-It's a joke on the hundreds of Emerald enhancement hacks, but YAEEH isn't quite the Emerald enhancement hack you might have thought!
+It's a joke on the hundreds of Emerald enhancement hacks (no offence) out there, but YAEEH isn't quite the Emerald enhancement hack you might have thought!

 ## Overview

 YAEEH takes place in Hoenn.
-Wow, who would've thought an Emerald hack not taking place in Hoenn?!
 You play as Brendan or May, as usual and roam through the region.
 But something is different.
 The Gym Leaders seemed different, Wally seemed different, what is this?
 THEY HAVE BEEN REPLACED?!
 BY WHO?!
-By some people, yes.
-Your real dad has also come back with the milk to test you and see if you are worth the child suppport!
+By some weird people, yes.
+Beat them all and face the Elite Four and Champion to prove the world you're the very best, like no one ever was!

+There's some coarse language in the game, so if you're looking for a good experience, this hack is not for you!
+But if you like weird dialogue, you might find it interesting.

-## pokeemerald Expansion
+## pokeemerald-expansion
-- This game wouldn't have been made without the amazing pokeemerald Expansion!
+- This game wouldn't have been made without the amazing pokeemerald-expansion!
-- All the features like Pokémon, Abilities, Moves, Items, Battle Engine, Battle Gimmicks and forms, and more!
+- All the features like Pokémon, abilities, moves, items, battle engine, gimmicks and forms, and more were made by the talented folks over at RHH!
+- YAEEH is based off RHH's pokeemerald-expansion v1.6.2.

 ### Link
 - [GitHub](https://github.com/rh-hideout/pokeemerald-expansion)

+## Installation

+YAEEH has not released as it is still very early in development and I don't have a lot of time to work on it.
+But if you would like to play the game, you can follow these [instructions](/INSTALL.md) to download the repository.
+You can also ask for help in the Discord server linked below.

 ## Features
 - ALL Pokémon, Abilities, Moves, Items from Gen1-Gen9!
 (DLC Pokémon are yet to be added)